Part No: 901998-02. Manufactured May 2004.

 I ended up with a few WT1200LEs as they were bundled in with another thin client I was interested in.
-Subsequently a web search turned up a web page with a few photographs of the internals of a WT1200LE.
+Subsequently a web search turned up a web page (no longer there) with a few photographs of the internals of a WT1200LE.
 Interestingly enough that model included a Wyse CF/Smart Media socket and a SODIMM socket.
 In my case neither of these are fitted to the circuit board - the RAM is soldered directly to the board (see photos above).
 It did make me look further to see if there was a differentiator in the part number that would let you know which one you were buying.
 I discovered there is a WT1200LE and a WT1200LE plus.
 The product "Quick Start Guide" shows that the plus model has 4 USB sockets on the rear panel and a 4-pin power connector - very similar to the WT3235LE.

 In my search I came across the following part numbers and descriptions:

 Part No Description 901998-01 Regular 1200LE.
 901998-02 Regular 1200LE, Minus the Keyboard & Power Cord.
 901998-11 ?
 901998-12 ?
 901998-16 Winterm 1200LE (beige keyboard & mouse) 901998-17 Regular 1200LE+, Sub: Black Keyboard & Black Mouse.
 901998-26 Winterm 1200LE (black keyboard & mouse-Built To Order) 901998-51 Regular 1200LE w/32MB Flash & 64MB RAM.
 (WT-1200LE+) 901998-52 Wyse Winterm 1200LE Plus